-Make-up Exams: There are no make-ups for midterms.
-However, remember that I will drop the lowest midterm grade.
+Make-up Exams: There are no separate make-up since I drop the lowest midterm grade.
 This means that if you miss a midterm for some reason such as being sick, then the other midterm grade will be your make-up grade.
-If you have to miss two midterms because of a legitimate reason (that is accepted by the university as an acceptable reason for make-up), your final exam will be your make-up.
-For such case, students are required to provide supporting documentation for their excuses to be eligible for make-up work.
+If you have to miss two midterms because of a legitimate reason (that is accepted by the university as an acceptable reason for make-up), you are required to provide supporting documentation for their excuses to be eligible for make-up work.
 If a student misses an examination for medical or other unavoidable reasons, the new University policy requires students to declare their absence on ROSI.
 Here is the policy: